 MEMBERSHIP LIST ACCESS

-The listing of active members (their emails, addresses, and phone numbers) has been removed from this site for privacy concerns.
-Any active member can request a copy by email by contacting our Secretary Jay WA0WWW.
-We still have a list of members and a link to their QRZ.com sites under Membership located below the mountain logo on the homepage.
+The active members list (emails, addresses, and phone numbers) has been removed from this site.
+Active members can request a copy by email by contacting Secretary Jay WA0WWW.
+There is a simple list of members and links to their QRZ.com sites under Membership located below the mountain logo on this homepage.